BryanWilhite/Blog/presentation/entry/2019/2019-01-16-i-just-published-implementing-search-in-graphql-and-other-tweeted-links.md

 ---json
 {
   "author": null,
-  "content": "I just published \"Implementing Search in GraphQL\" showing how to implement text-based searches that are both case-insensitive &amp; full field!\r\n\r\n            This is a 2 part series, the next will be advanced search using Elasticsearch for things like g...", "inceptDate": "2019-01-16T20:26:24.3440385-08:00", "isPublished": true,
+  "content": "I just published \"Implementing Search in GraphQL\" showing how to implement text-based searches that are both case-insensitive &amp; full field!
+This is a 2 part series, the next will be advanced search using Elasticsearch for things like geo...", "inceptDate": "2019-01-16T20:26:24.3440385-08:00", "isPublished": true,
   "itemCategory": null,